ate134/PocketMonsterCalculator/README.md

 # Pocket Monster Calculator
-This personal project was made for people playing a pokemon game who want to quickly know the advantages and disadvantages of different types against others.
+This personal Unity project was made for people playing a pokemon game who want to quickly know the advantages and disadvantages of different types against others.
 Supports looking at offensve and defensive stats along with dual type pokemon.
 *This version is currently only valid for Gen 6 only (Sun and Moon).*